Multi-objective optimization for targeted self-assembly among competing polymorphs: Introduction

 \section{Introduction}

-Designing complex structures with long-range order from simple building blocks is a versatile strategy for synthesizing materials with bespoke physical properties.
-In particular, the \textit{inverse design} methodology~\cite{torquato_rev,zunger_rev,ml_inv_design,truskett2016,truskett2020,Sulc2020,dijkstra2022} has emerged as a powerful paradigm for solving this challenging problem.
-In this approach, a target microstructure with desired physical properties is proposed, and then the interactions among the building blocks are optimized to guide the self-assembly of this structure.
-Inverse design has been applied successfully in many contexts, including the development of DNA-programmed colloidal materials~\cite{dna_SA_rev,dna_colloid_rev,colloid_design,colloid_SA}.
-For example, the self-assembly of photonic crystals~\cite{photonic_crystals_rev1,photonic_crystals_rev2} from DNA-programmed colloidal building blocks~\cite{pine_photonic,will_phc_dna_colloid} has been demonstrated experimentally by careful optimization of the colloidal particles and solution conditions.
+Self-assembly---the spontaneous emergence of structures with long-range order from simple building blocks---is a versatile strategy for synthesizing complex materials, but the subunit interactions must be carefully chosen to produce custom material properties~\cite{colloid_design,colloid_SA}. \textit{Inverse design} methodologies~\cite{torquato_rev,zunger_rev} have emerged as a powerful paradigm for solving this challenging problem.
+In this approach, a target microstructure with desired physical properties is proposed, and then the interactions among the building blocks are optimized to guide the self-assembly of the material.
+Inverse design has been successfully applied in many settings, such as the development of DNA-programmable colloidal materials~\cite{dna_SA_rev,dna_colloid_rev} with photonic properties~\cite{pine_diamond,will_phc_dna_colloid,liu2024inverse}.
+In recent years, advanced machine-learning (ML) strategies have been proposed to guide high-dimensional searches that are inherent to inverse-design problems~\cite{ml_inv_design,truskett2020,dijkstra_ml_SA}.
+Techniques including maximum-likelihood learning of pair distribution functions~\cite{truskett2016}, automatic differentiation of short simulation trajectories~\cite{goodrich,jhaveri2024discovering}, gradient-free optimization algorithms for evolutionary and combinatorial searches~\cite{Sulc2020,dijkstra2022,wang_inv}, and reinforcement learning applied to simulation protocols~\cite{neuro_whitelam} have proven effective for this task, but fundamental challenges regarding the selection of optimization objectives persist.

-While inverse design approaches have traditionally focused on the thermodynamic stability of the target microstructure~\cite{torquato_rev}, kinetic pathways critically influence the outcome of any self-assembly process~\cite{kinetic_control_SA,kinetic_control_SA_2,will_jacs}.
-Inverse design should therefore aim to simultaneously ensure thermodynamic stability \textit{and} kinetic accessibility of the target microstructure.
-However, thermodynamic and kinetic objectives may be in competition with one another, and optimizing for thermodynamic stability does not necessarily ensure kinetic accessibility of a target microstructure at experimentally realistic times~\cite{will_jacs,dna_therm_kin,therm_kin_SA}.
-It is therefore essential to identify inverse design strategies that optimize self-assembly without compromising either objective.
+In particular, whereas inverse design approaches have traditionally focused on minimizing the free energy of the target microstructure~\cite{torquato_rev}, kinetic pathways strongly influence the outcome of any self-assembly process~\cite{kinetic_control_SA,kinetic_control_SA_2,will_jacs,hensley2022self}.
+For this reason, inverse design should aim to simultaneously ensure thermodynamic stability \textit{and} kinetic accessibility of the target microstructure.
+However, these objectives are not necessarily aligned with one another, so that optimizing for thermodynamic stability may not be sufficient to ensure kinetic accessibility of a target microstructure on experimentally realistic timescales~\cite{will_jacs,hensley2022self,dna_therm_kin,therm_kin_SA}.
+It is therefore essential to devise new inverse design strategies that consider both thermodynamic and kinetic objectives on equal footing.